 Summary: This article discusses the mission application timeline at a high level, the steps involved in the mission call process, when to begin, and how long to expect the steps to take.
 Note that all times are approximate and that your individual circumstances may vary.
-For more information, please see my other articles such as the detailed accounting of the timeline for applying for a mission and preparing to serve as well as my downloadable file to help you track milestone dates for your mission application and service preparation.
+For more information, please see my other articles such as the detailed accounting of the timeline for applying for a mission and preparing to serve as well as my downloadable file to help you track milestone dates for your mission application.

-A common question many future missionaries have is precisely when to initiate the steps in the application process, when to start the online application / mission papers, and other questions on the process for getting a mission call.
+A common question many future missionaries have is precisely when to initiate the steps in the application process, when to start the online mission papers, and other questions on the process for getting a mission call.
 Below I will attempt to answer some of these common questions.
 And remember, before initiating the process of going on a mission, to take the Church’s mission prep class, or if you can’t, then there is the online mission prep classes that I have recorded videos of myself teaching the class to my teenaged kids.

 As you can see in the chart above, the timing for when to start the application process depends on your availability date.
 So your first step will be to determine the date you are available to start serving a full-time mission.
 Your availability date will be, at the earliest, the day your turn 18 if you’re a young man, or the day you turn 19 if you are a young woman.
 Your availability date cannot be prior to this birthday, but could be later depending on circumstances such as schooling, etc.

-Six Months Prior: Start Application Process
+Six (or more) Months Prior: Start Application Process

-About six months prior to the date you are available to start serving, you will want to begin the application process.
+About six months (maybe seven or eight months) prior to the date you are available to start serving, you will want to begin the application process.
 Starting your mission papers is done by first setting up a meeting with your bishop.
 He will go over the spiritual and physical requirements to serve a mission.
 He will tell you about the application process and he will either give you the paper work or give you directions to log in to the mission papers website (the Missionary Online Recommendation System).

 You will want to make an appointment to go to the doctor and dentist at this time to have them fill out the medical forms necessary to complete the application.
 If you have known dental issues you may want to go to the dentist even earlier.
 This is also a good time to start taking the Church’s missionary preparation class and temple preparation course if you haven’t taken them yet.
 And if you haven’t gotten your patriarchal blessing by this point, you’ll want to make arrangements to do that as well.

-Four Months Prior: Submit Paper Work
+Five Months Prior: Submit Paper Work

-Three Months Prior: Receive Mission Call Letter
+Four Months Prior: Receive Mission Call Letter

 After the application is submitted, depending on several factors, you should get your mission call letter in about 2 to 4 weeks.
 That letter will have your mission assignment and the date you should report to the Missionary Training Center (MTC).
 The Church normally tries to allow two to four months between the issuing of the call and the beginning of the mission.
 In the packet you receive from Church Headquarters will also be additional instructions and information from your mission president specific to your mission.